hfswebadmin/Hard-Flaccid-Syndrome-Website/content/hfs-connect/info/contact.md

   noindex: false # false (default) or true
 ---

-For questions, media inquiries or collaborations, email us at: contact@hardflaccidsyndrome.org
+For questions, media inquiries or collaborations, email us at:

-To contact specific individuals within the community, email addresses are below:

-_*work in progress*_
+> contact@hardflaccidsyndrome.org